 I love watching the dance and delight of the viewers eyes while discovering the movement, harmony and depth created by layer upon layer of images in my paintings.
 I am constantly reinventing the way I create images.
 Always searching for a playful bridge between the 3 dimensions of sculpture, and the 2 dimensions of painting.

 Robert Clayton Shirk was born in Tarrytown New York in 1952 and grew up in South Florida.
 The product of a broken marriage, Robert visited his artist father's Manhattan studio during holidays and summer vacations.
-Art had become a frequent form of release and escape from daily adolescent torment.

 As a junior in college he needed a break from his business studies and took an elective course in design.
 Falling in love again with his first passion, he finished college in 1977 with a Bachelor of Fine Arts degree.
 During college Robert won "Best in Show" awards in various student art shows and was selected into and received an ‘Honorable Mention’ award in the 1976 "Bicentennial American Painters In Paris" show in Paris, France.
 During this time, Robert’s paintings were created on both sides of clear plexiglass.
 He found it's transparent flat surface perfect for depicting his hard edge surrealistic landscapes.